 One of the dental nurses showed us the procedures involved in disinfecting, inspecting and sterilising dirty instruments; packaging and storing clean instruments.
-The practice routinely used a washer disinfector to clean the used instruments, examined them visually with an illuminated magnifying glass, and then sterilised them in a validated autoclave (a device for sterilising dental and medical instruments).
+The practice routinely used an ultrasonic bath to clean the used instruments, examined them visually with an illuminated magnifying glass, and then sterilised them in a validated autoclave (a device for sterilising dental and medical instruments).
+Instruments were appropriately bagged and stamped with a use by date one year from the day of sterilisation.
 The decontamination room had clearly defined dirty and clean zones in operation to reduce the risk of cross contamination.
 Staff wore appropriate PPE during the process and these included disposable gloves, aprons and protective eye wear.